-This option is disabled by default.

-- RESET\T0\BL31: Enable BL31 entrypoint as the CPU reset vector instead of the BL1 entrypoint.
+- PSCI_EXTENDED_STATE_ID: As per PSCI1.0 Specification, there are 2 formats possible for the PSCI power-state parameter: original and extended State-ID formats.
+This flag if set to 1, configures the generic PSCI layer to use the extended format.
+The default value of this flag is 0, which means by default the original power-state format is used by the PSCI implementation.
+This flag should be specified by the platform makefile and it governs the return value of PSCI_FEATURES API for CPU_SUSPEND smc function id.
+When this option is enabled on Arm platforms, the option ARM_RECOM_STATE_ID_ENC needs to be set to 1 as well. - PSCI_OS_INIT_MODE: Boolean flag to enable support for optional PSCI OS-initiated mode.
+This option defaults to 0. - ENABLE_FEAT_RAS: Boolean flag to enable Armv8.2 RAS features.
+RAS features are an optional extension for pre-Armv8.2 CPUs, but are mandatory for Armv8.2 or later CPUs.
+This flag can take the values 0 or 1.
+The default value is 0.
+NOTE: This flag enables use of IESB capability to reduce entry latency into EL3 even when RAS error handling is not performed on the platform.
+Hence this flag is recommended to be turned on Armv8.2 and later CPUs. - RESET_TO_BL31: Enable BL31 entrypoint as the CPU reset vector instead of the BL1 entrypoint.
 It can take the value 0 (CPU reset to BL1 entrypoint) or 1 (CPU reset to BL31 entrypoint).
-The default value is 0. - RESET\T0\SP\MIN: SP\MIN is the minimal AArch32 Secure Payload provided in TF-A. This flag configures SP\MIN entrypoint as the CPU reset vector instead of the BL1 entrypoint.
-It can take the value 0 (CPU reset to BL1 entrypoint) or 1 (CPU reset to SP\MIN entrypoint).
-The default value is 0. - ROT\KEY: This option is used when GENERATE\COT=1.
-It specifies the file that contains the ROT private key in PEM format and enforces public key hash generation.
-If SAVE\KEYS=1, this file name will be used to save the key. - SAVE\KEYS: This option is used when GENERATE\COT=1.
+The default value is 0. - RESET_TO_SP_MIN: SP_MIN is the minimal AArch32 Secure Payload provided in TF-A. This flag configures SP_MIN entrypoint as the CPU reset vector instead of the BL1 entrypoint.
+It can take the value 0 (CPU reset to BL1 entrypoint) or 1 (CPU reset to SP_MIN entrypoint).
+The default value is 0. - ROT_KEY: This option is used when GENERATE_COT=1.
+It specifies a file that contains the ROT private key in PEM format or a PKCS11 URI and enforces public key hash generation.
+If SAVE_KEYS=1, only a file is accepted and it will be used to save the key. - SAVE_KEYS: This option is used when GENERATE_COT=1.
 It tells the certificate generation tool to save the keys used to establish the Chain of Trust.
 Allowed options are '0' or '1'.
-Default is '0' (do not save). - SCP\BL2: Path to SCP\BL2 image in the host file system.
+Default is '0' (do not save). - SCP_BL2: Path to SCP_BL2 image in the host file system.
 This image is optional.
-If a SCP\BL2 image is present then this option must be passed for the fip target. - SCP\BL2\KEY: This option is used when GENERATE\COT=1.
-It specifies the file that contains the SCP\BL2 private key in PEM format.
-If SAVE\KEYS=1, this file name will be used to save the key.

-- SCP\BL2U: Path to SCP\BL2U image in the host file system.
+If a SCP_BL2 image is present then this option must be passed for the fip target. - SCP_BL2_KEY: This option is used when GENERATE_COT=1.
+It specifies a file that contains the SCP_BL2 private key in PEM format or a PKCS11 URI.
+If SAVE_KEYS=1, only a file is accepted and it will be used to save the key. - SCP_BL2U: Path to SCP_BL2U image in the host file system.
 This image is optional.
-It is only needed if the platform makefile specifies that it is required in order to build the fwu\fip target. - SDEI\SUPPORT: Setting this to 1 enables support for Software Delegated Exception Interface to BL31 image.
+It is only needed if the platform makefile specifies that it is required in order to build the fwu_fip target. - SDEI_SUPPORT: Setting this to 1 enables support for Software Delegated Exception Interface to BL31 image.
 This defaults to 0.

-When set to 1, the build option EL3\EXCEPTION\HANDLING must also be set to 1.
+When set to 1, the build option EL3_EXCEPTION_HANDLING must also be set to 1.